|Moseley's 1733 Map noted "Shakelford" plantation |

 John Shackelford was born about 1668 and died in August 1734 in Carteret County.
 John married Ann Livingston about 1695, at least the second marriage for him.

-In 1713 John Shackelford and Enoch Ward purchased 7000 acres referred to as the “Sea Banks” from John Porter.
+John Shackelford and son-in-law Enoch Ward (married Elizabeth about 1719) acquired 7000 acres referred to as the “Sea Banks.”
 The two men divided the property in 1723.
-Shackelford’s western part was later noted on maps as “Shackleford Banks,” the spelling still used today, unlike the family surname or the spelling in Shackelford’s last will and testament.
+Shackelford got Cape Lookout Bay to Beaufort Inlet, and Ward the remaining acreage.
+Shackelford’s western part was later noted on maps as “Shackleford Banks.” *

 John Shackelford served in the Militia during from 1712-1733.
 He is recorded in the Colonial Records, January 9, 1712. "…in ye Garrison at Shackelfords plantation praying Liberty to plant Corne on ye said plantation.
 Ordered that ye afsd Garrison to have liberty to plant Tend & Gather Corn on ye Said plantation dureing the time they Keep Garrison there as afsd."
 John was appointed to see "Every ship drawing eight feet of water anchoring at the Banks and Shackelford Banks to charge three shillings six pence per foot."